Sondzus/MathStat474/README.md

 * wk9, day1: fall break day.
 * wk9, day2: Wrapping up the main concepts behind random variables that we didn't cover yet: joint distributions, marginals, conditionals.
 We did one continuous and one discrete example, all from the book. read the rest of this secton!
 * wk10, day1:  mathematical independence.
 Also, two more special r.v.s: multinomial and hypergeometric distributions.
 Then, onto stats...
 Regarding random samples in section 8.1: note that we already covered  ideas behind these concepts during the first few weeks.
+* wk11, day1: Recall that the sampling distribution of the sample mean is given by the Central Limit Theorem.
+Application / example.
+Summary of probability (what have we learned) and intro to inference.
+Three types of statistical inference.
+Point estimation and unbiased estimators.
+What does it mean to estimate a parameter for a population?
+Connecting the dots: estimators, statistics, parameters, means, and variances.
+* wk11, day2: Wrapping up last lecture's discussion with more examples.
+Intro to interval estimation.

 ### HW formatting